 A philosophical examination of major contemporary ethical issues.
-This includes allowing someone to die, mercy death, mercy killing, abortion, human sexuality, bioethics, and business ethics.
-The emphasis is on acquiring the philosophical skills necessary to be able to guide self and others in the process of ethical decision making.
-Group activities and role playing are used extensively.
-The client/provider relationship is empha-
+Topics may include bioethics, business ethics, environmental ethics, human sexuality, abortion, mercy killing and cheating.
+The emphasis is on acquiring the philosophical skills necessary to guide self and others in the process of ethical decision making.
+Cases are used for study and discussion.